Things to Do in Sorrento Italy

 Are you on a cruise around Italy and making a shore excursion to Sorrento, or visiting all of the Amalfi Coast and want to dedicate a day to this historic coastal town on the Sorrento Peninsula?

-Here are some tips about what to see during a day trip to Sorrento, Italy:
+Here are some tips about what to do and see during a day trip to Sorrento, Italy.

-Sights in Sorrento to Visit in a Day
+Things to do in Sorrento in a Day

 Regardless of whether you arrive by car or train, your starting point will probably be the modern Piazza Lauro.
 From here, walk down Corso Italia to Piazza Tasso, Sorrento's main piazza.
 Take a few minutes to walk a few meters up Viale Enrico Caruso, and take in the view over the railing down to the dramatic "Valley of the Mills" in the gorge below.